merkle-open/generator-nitro/packages/project-nitro/project/docs/nitro.md

 Modifiers (CSS) and decorators (JavaScript) are created using the following conventions:

 ```
-example/css/modifier/example-<modifier>.css
+example/css/modifier/example-<modifier>.scss
 example/js/decorator/example-<decorator>.js
 ```

-Different data variations have to be placed in the `_data` folder:
+Different data variations may be placed in the `_data` folder:

 ```
 example/_data/example-variant.json